Barcelona's City Centre - A Local Expert Guides You Around One Day in the City Off The Beaten Tourist Track.

 Menu del Dia (Set Menu) - A way to enjoy Lunch in the City Centre

-Rumour has it that the concept of the Menu del Dia is, infact, the law in Spain.
+Rumour has it that the concept of the Menu del Dia is, in fact, the law in Spain.
 This comes from the notion that every man (or hungry woman) deserves at least one affordable meal each day.
 For this reason, at Spanish lunchtimes (normally around 13:00 - 15:00) nearly all restaurants offer a set meal.
 This typically consists of three courses, bread and a drink - all at a reasonable price.

 Raval - Part of the 'Old Town' in the City Centre

-Metro: Liceu (Green Line, L3) or Universitat (Red Line, L1)
+Metro: Liceu (Green Line, L3) and Universitat (Red Line, L1)

 After a three-course lunch you are likely to want to take a walk.
 Behind the Boqueria you will find the area of El Raval.
 This area forms one of the parts of the Old Town.
-It could be said to be the naughty younger brother of the El Born area - it is louder, dirtier and rougher around the edges, but a lot of fun!
+It could be said to be the naughty younger brother of the El Born area - it is louder, dirtier and rougher around the edges, but a lot of fun.

 For more information on the area of El Raval please see A Guide to the El Raval Neighbourhood in Barcelona - A Local Expert recommends some places that are off the beaten track.

-Plaza Catalunya - A Square at the Heart of Barcelona's City Centre
+Plaça de Catalunya - A Square at the Heart of Barcelona's City Centre

 ![]() |

-| Plaza Catalunya |
+Plaça de Catalunya |

 Tourist Information